History: Europe’s 20th Century: The Age of Extremes

-The aim of this course is to offer an introduction to the main historical events of the last century in Europe, and how they interconnect.
-The focus is on the Second World War, its causes and consequences.
-We will examine aspects of the rise of socialism and communism and the impact of the Russian Revolution, and ask how were the aftershocks of the Russian Revolution linked to the advent of Fascism and Nazism?
+The aim of this 20-week course is to offer an introduction to the main historical events of the last century in Europe, and how they interconnect.
+The focus is on the First and Second World Wars, their causes and consequences; a subject which still fascinates us today, as its impact on our lives continues to be relevant.
+We will examine the increasing support for socialism and communism and the impact of the Russian Revolution and ask how the aftershocks of the Russian Revolution were linked to the advent of Fascism and Nazism.

-We will also look at why the causes of the First World War still a matter of debate, and our tutor will encourage us to investigate and discuss the links between these important historical events and their consequences.
+We will also look at the build-up to the First World War, still a matter of debate, and investigate and discuss the links between these important historical events and their consequences.

 Aspects of the Second World War, especially the way it affected peoples’ lives during and after the conflict, will be analysed and discussed, and we will look at the relationship between the Cold War and the breakup of the Soviet Union, and consider its aftermath.

 Our discussions will be illustrated by relevant films and part of each class will be devoted to viewing clips from the most striking film footage about the period.
 Students will be encouraged to read up on the debates so as to be able to participate in class and to work out for themselves how historical events are connected.

 Online Access to Course

 This is a taught live online course which means you will be taught alongside other students on the course by a tutor at a specific time on a specific day of the week.
 To take part in the course you will need a suitably equipped and internet-enabled device.
 Please find full details and instructions below under 'Course Delivery'.